 Competing interests.
-The author declares that he does not have conflict of interest.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-The author is very grateful to the anonymous referees for their constructive and insightful comments that helped in improving the manuscript.
-The author would like to thank CODE for making publicly available IONEX files and also would like to acknowledge the World Data Center for Geomagentism in Kyoto, the German Research Center for Geosciences and the OMNI database for providing data for the Dst index, the Kp index and the vertical interplanetary $B_z$ , respectively.
+The authors are very grateful to the anonymous referees for their constructive and insightful comments that helped in improving the manuscript.
+The authors would like to thank CODE for making publicly available IONEX files and also would like to acknowledge the World Data Center for Geomagnetism in Kyoto, the German Research Center for Geosciences, and the OMNI database for providing data for the Dst index, the Kp index and the vertical interplanetary B_z , respectively.
+Review statement.
+This paper was edited by Dalia Buresova and reviewed by Loredana Perrone and two anonymous referees.